Ashley Cross, PHD

 - Reviewer for Essays in Romanticism, European Romantic Review, Studies in Romanticism, Nineteenth-Century Contexts, and Keats-Shelley Journal

 - Organizing committee for two national Romantics conferences in New York

 - Manuscript work at the Morgan Library and the Pforzheimer Collection at the NYPL on several poems by Robert Southey for The Poetry of Robert Southey, Pickering and Chatto edition.

 Publications & Professional Activities

-- “Writing Pain: Sensibility and Suffering in the Life Writing of Mary Robinson and Anna Seward.”
-Rylands Library Bulletin.
-Manchester, UK.
-Forthcoming, 2013.
+- “Writing Pain: Sensibility and Suffering in the Late Letters of Mary Robinson and Anna Seward.”
+Rylands Library Bulletin 90.2 (Autumn 2014).

 - "'Sick of the same bruise': Sensibility and the Forlorn Body in the Work of Mary Robinson and John Keats.”
 Disabling Romanticism.
 Ed.
 Michael Bradshaw.
 Ashgate.
 Accepted for publication.
 40 pages.

 - Rev. of Daniel Robinson, The Poetry of Mary Robinson: Form and Fame, Palgrave/Macmillan, 2011.
 The Wordsworth Circle 42.4 (Autumn 2011): 292-294.